|

 Rabilal

 Majhi is from West Bengal.
-He is also basically poet, however, he did write many short stories, plays and essays.
-He articles
+He is also basically a poet, however, he did write many short stories, plays and essays.
+His articles

-mostly focused on exploitation and oppression.
-For his literary contribution in Santali, he is awarded with Tetre
+mostly focus on exploitation and oppression.
+For his contribution to Santali language and literature, he has been honoured

-award in 1991.
-His book of poems Anga Aarang was published on 1971.
+with Tetre award in 1991.
+His book of poems Anga Aarang was published in 1971.

 Babulal